 - Completed application of admission to the program.

 - Current CPR/Basic Life Support (BLS) card, which must be maintained while in the program.
 CPR training can be obtained from the American Heart Association.
-The AHA can be contacted at (877) 242-4277.
-CPR training can also be completed at PCC by taking NURS 214.

 - After acceptance into the program, submit a completed health data form evidencing good health including required immunizations/chest x-ray or Mantoux test.

 Applications are accepted on a year-round basis.
 Students interested in the part-time Dental Assisting Program or additional program information should consult with the program director.

 Additional Courses Required for the Associate in Science Degree: